PO Box 2044

 President and Senior Fellow

-Joshua Humphreys is the inaugural President of Croatan Institute.
-He also serves as Board Chair and Senior Fellow of the Institute.
-An historian and social critic, Dr. Humphreys is a leading analyst of the social and environmental consequences of finance capitalism and an outspoken advocate for social equity, ecological resilience, and economic democracy.
+Joshua Humphreys is President and Senior Fellow of Croatan Institute as well as the Director of the Soil Wealth Program.
+An historian by training, Dr. Humphreys is a leading analyst of the social and environmental consequences of finance and an outspoken advocate for ecological stewardship, social equity, and resilient rural places.

 Born in the Texas hill country, Dr. Humphreys grew up downeast on the coastal plain of North Carolina.
-He graduated from the North Carolina School of Science and Mathematics in Durham and went to study chemical engineering at North Carolina State University, where he hoped to apply his interests in environmental chemistry to the development of sustainable paper products.
+He graduated from the North Carolina School of Science and Mathematics in Durham and went to study in the School of Forest Resources and the College of Engineering at North Carolina State University, where he hoped to apply his interests in environmental chemistry and natural resources to the development of sustainable paper products.

-After studying abroad at Cambridge University, however, he became disillusioned with the narrowly technical nature of his studies and the corrupting influence that the pulp and paper industry was having on research and teaching at his public, land-grant university.
-He turned to the interdisciplinary study of history and the social sciences and went on to do graduate work in modern European history and French studies at New York University.
-While conducting doctoral research at NYU, he spent several years in Paris as a Fulbright Scholar at the Ecole des Hautes Etudes en Sciences Sociales and a foreign resident fellow at the Ecole Normale Supérieure.
+After studying abroad at Cambridge University, however, he became disillusioned with the narrowly technical nature of his studies and the dominating influence that the pulp and paper industry was having on research and teaching at his public, land-grant university.
+He turned to the interdisciplinary study of history and the social sciences and went on to New York University to a doctorate in modern history.
+While conducting doctoral research, he spent several years in Paris as a Fulbright Scholar at the Ecole des Hautes Etudes en Sciences Sociales and a foreign resident fellow at the Ecole Normale Supérieure.
 He also was a visiting research associate at the Johns Hopkins School of Advanced International Studies in Washington, DC.

-Since completing his doctorate, Dr. Humphreys has taught at Harvard and Princeton and in the Bard Prison Initiative.
-He has also served as an associate fellow at the Rutgers Center for Historical Analysis, a scholar-in-residence at the Rockefeller Archive Center, an affiliate of the Princeton Institute for International and Regional Studies, an associate of the Minda de Gunzburg Center for European Studies at Harvard, an Aspen Environment Forum Scholar, and a fellow at Tellus Institute.
+Dr. Humphreys has taught at Harvard and Princeton and in the Bard Prison Initiative.
+He has also served as an associate fellow at the Rutgers Center for Historical Analysis, a scholar-in-residence at the Rockefeller University, an affiliate of the Princeton Institute for International and Regional Studies, an associate of the Gunzburg Center at Harvard, an Aspen Environment Forum Scholar, and a fellow at Tellus Institute.

-In addition to his academic research and teaching, Dr. Humphreys has also advised numerous non-profits, businesses, community and labor groups, policymakers and multilateral organizations on complex issues in social and environmental finance.
-His insights on trends in philanthropy, sustainability, endowment management, and impact investing have been widely published and regularly cited in the press, most recently in the Boston Globe, Bloomberg, BusinessWeek, Chronicle of Higher Education, the Financial Times, Forbes, Fortune, the Los Angeles Times, the Washington Post and on National Public Radio.
-He frequently speaks to the public and the press and has served as an expert witness in both litigation and legislative arenas.
+In addition to his research and teaching, Dr. Humphreys has also advised numerous investors and businesses, farmers and landowners, foundations and non-profits, policymakers and multilateral organizations on complex issues in social and environmental finance.
+His insights on trends in sustainable finance, impact investing, place-based economic development, food systems, and regenerative agriculture have been widely published and regularly cited in the press, most recently in the New York Times, the Boston Globe, the Financial Times, Forbes, Fortune, the Los Angeles Times, the Washington Post, and on National Public Radio.

-He currently serves on the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Advisory Council of the Responsible Endowments Coalition, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.
+He currently serves on the Board of Rodale Institute’s Southeast Organic Center and as Vice Chair of the Green Rural Redevelopment Organization (GRRO).
+Previously, he has served on the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Value Chain Working Group of the Just Foods Collaborative, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.

-He spends his spare time involved in historic preservation, philanthropy, and environmental stewardship efforts, restoring old homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.
+He spends his spare time involved in historic preservation, horticulture, and conservation efforts, restoring landscapes and homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.